unahouExosite/docs/exositeready/gwe/gateway-engine/gateway_engine_gwe.md

 *  Retrieving the status of connected hardware
 *  Sending one-off commands to the gateway (reboot, restart app, etc.)

-The Over-the-Air Update capability of Gateway Engine is essentially limited by the capabilities of the gateways themselves.
+The Over-the-Air Update capability of GWE is essentially limited by the capabilities of the gateways themselves.

 # Process Monitoring

 Software crashes.
 This fact causes countless hours of lost sleep for IoT developers everywhere.
-Gateway Engine calms this issue down by utilizing the very popular, open source project [supervisor](http://supervisord.org).
+GWE calms this issue down by utilizing the very popular, open source project [supervisor](http://supervisord.org).
 The `supervisor` tool provides a simple interface to monitoring a gateway application's statistics (runtime, exitcode, status, etc.) as well as immediately restarting an application if it crashes.
-Since Gateway Engine relies on `supervisor` for these features, it comes with all of the configuration possibilities of `supervisor` for free as well.
+Since GWE relies on `supervisor` for these features, it comes with all of the configuration possibilities of `supervisor` for free as well.

 # Statistics Reporting

-The default behavior of Gateway Engine is to report things like:
+The default behavior of GWE is to report things like:

 *  Disk space utilization
 *  Internet interface utilization
 *  Static OS information

-As with any other Linux OS, gateways can suffer from their disk space getting filled up and Gateway Engine gives you visibility on this metric by default.
+As with any other Linux OS, gateways can suffer from their disk space getting filled up and GWE gives you visibility on this metric by default.
 Another key metric is how much data you are sending and receiving on the network.
 This is especially crucial for cellular gateways.
-Gateway Engine provides some level of statistics on bandwidth consumption.
-And in addition to information that always changes, Gateway Engine reports things like kernel version and build information so you can quickly and easily sort and filter a fleet of gateways based on these data.
+GWE provides some level of statistics on bandwidth consumption.
+And in addition to information that always changes, GWE reports things like kernel version and build information so you can quickly and easily sort and filter a fleet of gateways based on these data.

 # Exosite APIs

-Gateway Engine comes with the [HTTP and Provisioning](/murano/products/device_api/http/) implemented in Python as a globally importable module that, in essence, functions as the gateway protocol layer.
+GWE comes with the [HTTP and Provisioning](/murano/products/device_api/http/) implemented in Python as a globally importable module that, in essence, functions as the gateway protocol layer.
 This means that, if you choose to write your applications in Python, you will not have to spend time writing an Exosite interface library to make HTTP and Provisioning calls.
 This library is developed in a separate repository called `device-client`.

 ```
 # test_app.py